 All tables, graphs, and drawings should be explicitly mentioned in the text and referenced by an appropriate label (Figure 1, Figure 2, Table 1, Table 2, etc).
 (Note that the label should also accompany the appropriate figure or table in the report as part of its caption).
-All figures and tables need captions!
 Don't expect figures or equations alone to serve where sentences and paragraphs should accompany them.
 Visual and verbal descriptions should complement each other.